 - HSE Your Service Your Say feedback process

 Examples of care you get or services you use could be a:

 - residential care service, day service or home support service that is run or funded by the HSE

-- carer who is working for a private company but is funded by the HSE
+- carer who is working for a private company funded by the HSE